Sun Yatsen Mausoleum

 Míng Xiàolíng Tomb

-Zhu Yuanzhang (1328–1398), the founding emperor of the Ming dynasty, was buried in the tomb of Míng Xiàolíng, and he was the only Ming...
+Zhu Yuanzhang (1328–1398), the founding emperor of the Ming dynasty, was buried in the tomb of Míng Xiàolíng; he was the only Ming...

 Sun Yatsen Mausoleum information

-Dr Sun is recognised by the communists and Kuomintang alike as the father of modern China.
-He died in Běijīng in 1925, and had wished to be buried in Nánjīng, no doubt with greater simplicity than the Ming-style tomb his successors built for him.
-Despite this, less than a year after his death, construction of this mausoleum began.
+An astonishing sight, Sun Yatsen's tomb lies at the top of an enormous stone stairway – a breathless 392 steps.
+Reverentially referred to as guófù (国父; 'Father of the Nation'), Dr Sun is esteemed by both communists and Kuomintang.
+He died in Běijīng in 1925, and had wished to be buried in Nánjīng, no doubt with far less pomp than the Ming-style tomb his successors built for him.
+Within a year of his death, however, construction of this mausoleum began.

-Buses 9, Y2 or Y3 go from the city centre to the Sun Yatsen Mausoleum.
-A shuttle bus (¥5) resembling a red steam train goes to the Línggǔ Temple Scenic Area.
+Buses 9, Y1, Y2 or Y3 go from the city centre to the Sun Yatsen Mausoleum.
+A shuttle bus (¥5) resembling a red steam train speeds from here to the Línggǔ Temple Scenic Area.